 Comments Review by GST Auditor

-Report Auditor of tax liability for payment pending by the taxpayer, through the identified reconciliation observations and exercise on the GST audit. settle taxes of Taxpayers in auditor recommended in form DRC-03.
+Report the Auditor of tax liability for payment pending by the taxpayer, through the identified reconciliation observations and exercise on the GST audit.
+Settle taxes of Taxpayers in auditor-recommended form DRC-03.

-If you are looking for a GST software to file GSTR 9, look here, SAG Infotech developed Gen GST Software for GSTR 9 return filing whom you easily files all your GST return forms like 1, 3B, 4, 8, 9, 9C, etc.
+If you are looking for a GST software to file GSTR 9, look here.
+SAG Infotech developed Gen GST Software for GSTR 9 return filing, whom you to easily file all your GST return forms like 1, 3B, 4, 8, 9, 9C, etc.

 Comments